Resilience for Regular Path Queries: Towards a Complexity Classification

 \item[Case 2.]
 The second case is when there are some infixes of $\gamma' x \beta'$ that are in $L$.
 Observe that such infixes must intersect non-trivially both $\gamma'$ and $\beta'$.
-Indeed, infixes of~$\gamma' x \beta'$ which do not intersect $\gamma'$ are strict infixes of $\alpha' x \beta' \in L$ so they are not in~$L$ because $L$ is reduced, and likewise infixes of $\gamma' x \beta'$ which do not intersect $\beta'$ are strict infixes of $\gamma' x \delta' \in L$ so again they are not in~$L$.
+Indeed, infixes of~$\gamma' x \beta'$ which do not intersect $\gamma'$ are strict infixes of $\alpha' x \beta' \in L$ so they are not in~$L$ because $L$ is infix-free, and likewise infixes of $\gamma' x \beta'$ which do not intersect $\beta'$ are strict infixes of $\gamma' x \delta' \in L$ so again they are not in~$L$.
 Let us write $\alpha' = a \alpha$ (i.e., $a$ is the first letter of $\alpha'$) and $\beta' = b \beta$ ($b$ is the first letter of $\beta'$) and $\gamma' = c_1 \gamma_1$ ($c_1$ is the first letter of $\gamma'$) and $\gamma' = \gamma_2 c_2$ ($c_2$ is the last letter of $\gamma'$) and $\delta' = \delta d$ ($d$ is the last letter of $\delta'$).
-Then we claim that the gadget depicted in \cref{fig:case2} is a valid gadget.
-Indeed, we can programmatically verify this as well by exhaustively checking all directed paths.
-We observe that all paths (1) either contain or are subsumed by $\alpha' x \beta'$ or $\gamma' x \delta'$ matches, (2) are an infix of $\alpha' x \delta'$ (and hence can never be a match) or (3) contain $c_2 x b$ as an infix.
+Then we claim that the (completed) gadget depicted in \cref{fig:case2} is a valid gadget.
+Indeed, we can again check exhaustively all directed walks in the gadget and observe that the following holds for all of them: they (1) either contain or are subsumed by $\alpha' x \beta'$ or $\gamma' x \delta'$ matches; (2) are an infix of $\alpha' x \delta'$ (and hence can never be a match); or (3) contain $c_2 x b$ as an infix.